-By default, Management Center is configured to boot using PXE.
-The default PXE boot configuration utilizes a 3-stage boot process and supports the e1000, e1000e, bnx2, tgz, and r8169 drivers to load the X-SLAM protocol, which uses scalable multicast to provision nodes.
+By default, Management Center is configured to boot using Direct PXE.
+The legacy boot configuration (when Direct PXE is disabled) utilizes a three-stage boot process and supports the e1000, e1000e, bnx2, tgz, and r8169 drivers to load the X-SLAM protocol, which uses scalable multicast to provision nodes.
+In both cases, the pxelinux.0 file is used as the boot file.